-Warrant Terms for C Perform Call Knock-Out or C Perform Put Knock-Out Warrants relating to a future
+Warrant Terms for Call or Put Warrants relating to an exchange rate

-These Warrant Terms apply in each case for a series of C Perform Call Knock-Out or C Perform Put Knock-Out Warrants.
+These Warrant Terms apply for a series of Call or Put Warrants.
 The points marked with a • are different for each series and details are provided in the Schedule.